sapics/ip-city/README.md

 You can read [the latest version of GeoLite2 EULA](https://www.maxmind.com/en/geolite2/eula).
 GeoLite2 database is provided under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) by [MaxMind](https://www.maxmind.com/), so, you must create attribusion to [MaxMind](https://www.maxmind.com/) for using GeoLite2 database.

+The license for the software itself is an Apache License 2.0 by [geoip-country](https://github.com/sapics/geoip-country).
+This software is created from the repository [geoip-lite/node-geoip](https://github.com/geoip-lite/node-geoip).
+The software license of [geoip-lite/node-geoip](https://github.com/geoip-lite/node-geoip) is Apache License 2.0.

 ## References